 - Product Auditing using customer-specific approach is to verify product’s conformity to specified requirements.
 Organizations should determine the approach if not defined by customer.

-- Be prioritized based on risk, internal and external performance trends, and criticality of the processes.
+- Prioritized based on risk, internal and external performance trends, and criticality of the processes.

-- Needs to include Software development program if the organization is responsible for software development.
+- Software development program if the organization is responsible for software development.

 - Assures the frequency of audits be reviewed and adjusted, if necessary, based on occurrence of process changes, internal and external nonconformities, and/or customer complaints.